 Figure 2.
 Experimental design and behavioral data from memory-guided visual search task (session 2).
 (A) Scene distortions were created by applying a sinusoidal pixel displacement to a local patch of the image.
 (B) Participants performed a memory-guided visual search task while being scanned.
-On each trial, a scene with one local distortion was presented (highlighted with a white circle for visualization only).
+On each trial of the task, a scene with one local distortion was presented (highlighted with a white circle for visualization only).
 Participants were instructed to search for the distortion by moving their eyes.
 Critically, participants could predict the location of the distortion on the upcoming trial by recalling the target location associated with the previous image.
 We placed the distortion in the predicted target location on 75% of trials (valid trials) and in the competitor location on 12.5% of trials (invalid trials).
 12.5% of trials followed trial-unique novel images (no-prediction trials, i.e., distortion location is unpredictable).
-Saccades were evaluated for task accuracy according to where their endpoints fell with respect to the distortion.
-They were also evaluated with respect to the target location, competitor location, and a control location the same distance from the target as the competitor.
-Example saccades for a valid trial, where the distortion and target location are the same, are shown at right.
-(C) Relative to the no-prediction condition, participants' first saccade was more accurate in the valid condition ( $t{31} = 8.72$ , p < 0.001) and less accurate in the invalid condition ( $t{31} = -3.44$ , p = 0.0016), indicating that participants were using memory to guide their search performance.
+(C) Relative to the no-prediction condition, participants' first saccade was more accurate in the valid condition (t{31} = 8.72, p < 0.0001) and less accurate in the invalid condition (t{31} = -3.44, p = 0.0016), indicating that participants were using memory to guide their search performance.
 Grey points and lines represent individual participant data.
-Blue points and error bars represent the across-participant mean and SEM.
+Blue points and error bars represent the across-participant mean and bootstrapped 95% confidence interval.
 (D) The distribution of first saccade angular errors on valid trials.
-Angular errors are normalized by the target-competitor distance such that x = 0 is the target (and distortion) location, x = 1 is the competitor location, and x = -1 is the control location the same distance from the target as the competitor.
+Angular errors are normalized by the target-competitor distance such that x = 0 is the target (and distortion) location, x = 1 is the competitor location, and x = -1 is a control location the same distance from the target as the competitor.
 While first saccades near the target location were most likely, the distribution is asymmetric toward the competitor.
 (E) First saccade probabilities are plotted separately for the competitor location (x = 1 in (D)) and the control location (x = -1 in (D)).
-Participants were significantly more likely to make their first saccade to the competitor location than to the control location on valid trials ( $t{31} = 7.59$ , p < 0.001), suggesting that memory competition from the prior session persisted into the search task.
+Participants were significantly more likely to make their first saccade to the competitor location than to the control location on valid trials (t{31} = 7.59, p < 0.0001), suggesting that memory competition from the prior session persisted into the search task.
 Dots represent individual participant data and horizontal lines represent the across-participant mean.
-(F) How close the target and competitor locations were to each other significantly modulated how likely participants were to make a first saccade to the competitor relative to the control location ( $F{2,62}$ = 5.93, p = 0.0044).
-When target and competitor locations were closest, participants made more errors to the competitor.
-Bars represent the across-participant mean and error bars represent SEM. \\ p < 0.01; \\\ p < 0.001